semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ### The long text in the MIDDLE is wrapped with an ellipsis (...)

-- This option ~hiding information~ is suitable for URLs that differ in the last characters and therefore it is more logical to wrap THEM with an ellipsis in the middle.
+- This option is suitable for URLs that differ in the last characters and therefore it is more logical to wrap THEM with an ellipsis in the middle.
-- The full text is also shown in the tooltip by hovering over the text.
+- Show the full text in the tooltip by hovering over the text.

 ![long text in the table](static/text-3.png)